pworth1971/layer-cake/README.md

 embeddings in order to improve the performance of neural classifiers.
 This work was outlined in the original paper which is available at https://arxiv.org/abs/1911.11506, with the original repo which we forked from available here: https://github.com/AlexMoreo/word-class-embeddings.

-We extend this architecture to support fastText word embeddings, as well as Tranformer (token based) langugae models such as BERT, DistilBERT, RoBERTa, XLNet and GPT2, levergaing the huggingface libraries (transformers) for model creation and testing.
-In doing so we adapt these WCEs to TCEs, or token class embeddings so that the underlying dataset representation data by the model, which uses a model sepcific tokenization strategy, can be properly aligned with the TCEs themselves for testing.
-Our findings are that the TCEs are not effective in this setting but we leave the possibility open that there is an alternative way to add them that could possiby be effective.
+We extend this architecture to support fastText and word2vec static, word embeddings, as well as Tranformer (token based), context-sensitive embeddings such as BERT, DistilBERT, RoBERTa, XLNet, GPT2, Llama and DeepSeek (actual models used can be found in the LCRepresentation class file) again using the huggingface libraries (transformers) for model creation and testing.

 ## Platform Overview